raspberrypilearning/flower-generator/en/step_5.md

 ![screenshot](images/flower-fireworks.png)

-The 'petal' for the firework pattern is just a line with the crosshair a bit below the bottom:
+The 'petal' for the firework pattern is just a line:

 ![screenshot](images/flower-firework-petal.png)